caltechlibrary/eprints2archives/README.md

 For help with usage at any time, run `eprints2archives` with the option `-h` (or `/h` on Windows).

-`eprints2archives` contacts an EPrints REST server whose network API is accessible at the URL given as the value to option `-a` (or `/a` on Windows).  `eprints2archives` **must be given a value for this option**; it cannot infer the server address on its own.
-A typical EPrints server URL has the form `https://server.institution.edu/rest`.
+`eprints2archives` contacts the EPrints server whose web address is given as the value to the option `-a` (or `/a` on Windows).
+A typical EPrints server URL has the form `https://server.institution.edu/rest`, but you can give it just `https://server.institution.edu` and `eprints2archives` will add the `/rest` part if it is missing.
+Note that a value for `-a` is required; it cannot infer the server address on its own.

 Accessing some EPrints servers via the API requires supplying a user login and password to the server.
 By default, this program retrieves them from your operating system's user keyring/keychain.
 If the login and password for a given EPrints server does not exist from a previous run of `eprints2archives`, it will ask for the user name and password, and then (unless the `-K` option &ndash; or `/K` on Windows &ndash; is given) store them in your keyring/keychain so that it does not have to ask again in the future.
 It is also possible to supply the information directly on the command line using the `-u` and `-p` options (or `/u` and `/p` on Windows), but this is discouraged because it is insecure on multiuser computer systems.
 (However, if you need to reset the user name and/or password for some reason, use `-u` with a user name and let it prompt for a password again.)
 If the EPrints server does not require a user name and password, do not use `-u` or `-p`, and supply blank values when prompted for them by `eprints2archives`.
 (Empty user name and password are allowed values.)